William Henry Foster (Lancaster MP): Politics

 He was elected at the 1895 general election as the Member of Parliament (MP) for the Lancaster division of Lancashire.
 He had been approached in 1893 to stand for Lancaster, but a local meeting selected someone else, and Foster withdrew.
 However, in August that year another local meeting asked him to stand, and an announcement was made to that effect, but he was not formally adopted as a candidate until 29 June 1895.

 After his victory on 19 July 1895, an election petition was lodged, alleging that Foster and his election agents were guilty of "bribery, treating and other corrupt practices".
 The full list of 117 charges (of which 32 were struck out by the judges) included allegations included 26 cases of treating, 14 of bribery, 13 prohibited persons voting, and that Foster had offered voters employment at his mills in Queensbury.
 In the hearings at Lancaster Castle, Foster denied the charges, telling the court that at a meeting where his record as an employer had been attacked, he had said that work was available at the mills.
 Judgment was delivered on 24 January, when all the charges against Foster were dismissed and the petitioners ordered to bear his costs.
 The crucial issue had been when Foster became a candidate; if the court had found that he was adopted earlier, then his expenses in promoting the Conservative Party in Lancaster before June 1895 should have been included in his election return, although his agent said that this would not have pushed his total expenditure over the limit of £1,400.

 Foster held the Lancaster seat until his defeat at the 1900 general election by the narrow margin of 44 votes (0.4% of the total).
-He stood again in 1906, but was defeated again, this time by a wider margin of 884 votes (7.2%).
+He stood again in 1906 but was defeated again, this time by a wider margin of 884 votes (7.2%).

-Family
+Personal life

-In 1879 Foster married Henrietta, the daughter of Canon J.H.
-Warneford of Warneford Place in Wiltshire and All Saints Vicarage in Halifax.
+On 5 February 1879 Foster married Henrietta Warneford (1853–1912), the daughter of Canon John Henry Warneford of Warneford Place in Wiltshire (which he inherited from his cousin, Lady Wetherell Warneford) and All Saints Vicarage in Halifax.
+Together, they were the parents of: